PJM Glossary

 Outage

-An outage has multiple meanings in PJM.
+"Outage" has multiple meanings in PJM.
 First, an outage is a short- or long-term loss of electric power to an area.
-Planned intervals of time when either transmission lines or power plants are temporarily brought out of service for maintenance are also known as outages.
+It can also refer to planned or unplanned intervals of time when either transmission lines or power plants are temporarily brought out of service.

 Outage Transfer Distribution Factor (OTDF)

-The electric power transfer distribution factor (PTDF) with a specific system facility removed from service (outage).
+The OTDF is the electric power transfer distribution factor with a specific system facility removed from service (outage).
 The OTDF applies only for the post-contingency configuration of the systems under study.

 P